 Emerging Practitioners In Philanthropy - MN (EPIP-MN) Network

 EPIP-MN is the local chapter of a national network created to support and strengthen the next generation of grantmakers to advance effective social justice philanthropy.

 Arts & Culture Funders Network

 Are you currently funding or interested in funding arts and culture?
 This group will help you stay on the pulse of grantmaking in this area.
-Open to member and non-member grantmakers, e-mail Maria Salas to join this network.
+Open to member and non-member grantmakers, email Tara Kumar to join.

 LGBT Funders Network

 The LGBT funders network is for grantmakers who want to learn to effectively impact issues that shape LGBT (Lesbian, Gay, Bisexual, Transgender) organizations and communities.
-E-mail Maria Salas to join.
+Email Tara Kumar to join.

 Grants Managers Network (GMN)